magus/mono/README.md

 see [changesets cli documentation](https://github.com/changesets/changesets/blob/main/docs/command-line-options.md)

-The overall flow is, make changes locally, commit them and also run `yarn changeset` to generate an incremental changeset describing the changes.
-Eventually we may want to combine `yarn changeset` and `git commit`.
-Maybe a script that collects commit *message* first then copies to clipboard (`pbcopy`) then runs `yarn changeset` ... *paste* ... `git commit -m [message]`.
+The overall flow is, make changes locally, commit them and also run `mono changeset` to generate an incremental changeset describing the changes.
+Eventually we may want to combine `mono changeset` and `git commit`.
+Maybe a script that collects commit *message* first then copies to clipboard (`pbcopy`) then runs `mono changeset` ... *paste* ... `git commit -m [message]`.

-After committing all changes, in order to consume the incremental changeset files you can run `yarn changeset version`.
-This will calculate the correct semantic version bump, update all `package.json` references and generate `CHANGELOG.md` entries based on the changeset files.

-To publish changes, particularly to public modules such as `@magusn/react` or `@magusn/eslint-config-magusn` you should follow up with `yarn publish` which will tag and publish the releases to npm.
-This is required for deploys through CI.

 ```sh
 mono changeset